eonpatapon/contrail-dev-cloudinit/README.md

 "adm" (192.168.124.0/24) and "default (192.168.122.0/24 - nat mode)" if they don't exists.

-Run `./libvirt-install.sh devstack-contrail-juno.yml <VM_NAME>`
+Run `./libvirt-install.sh master.yml <VM_NAME>`

 SSH the VM with the user cloud.

 Openstack
 =========

-Create two private networks "overlay" and "adm" on your tenant.
+Create a private network "adm" on your tenant.
 You must have a nova keypair installed.

 Copy openstack.rc.example to openstack.rc and adjust the settings.

 Source your Openstack credentials before running the script.

-Run `./openstack-install.sh devstack-contrail-juno.yml <VM_NAME>`
+Run `./openstack-install.sh master.yml <VM_NAME>`

 SSH the VM with the user cloud.